ByteAcademyCo/Exercises/introduction_and_environment/introduction_to_programming/3_bitwise_operators_1/README.md

 ## Problem Description
-Given two binary values x and y, compute the following bitwise operations on that
+Given two binary values x and y, compute the following bitwise operations on them:

 1.Bitwise AND (&)
 2.Bitwise OR (|)